YJRenK9/MC-Code-Gallery/README.md

 To complete this project, students should have the following:
   + Basic understanding of HTML structures and attributes.
   + Basic understanding of CSS properties.
-  + Basic understanding of JavaScript and DOM.
+  + Basic understanding of JavaScript.
     + int, float, string, and bool variables
     + if/else statements